chenx376/Movism/README.md

 <img src="./app/src/main/res/mipmap-xxhdpi/ic_launcher_round.png"/>

--  You can check it out at
+-  You can check it out directly at
 [Google Play](https://play.google.com/store/apps/details?id=me.chenyongrui.movism)
 - Or You can clone the project and compile it yourself, however you need to provide your own TMDb/OMDb API keys in your local machine(refer to the gradle function in the app folder)